 To get to and from the U-Tapao airport to Pattaya, you can arrange a private transfer through your resort.
 A limo can be as steep as 1,500B, though.
 If you are arriving at Suvarnabhumi International Airport and heading to Pattaya, your only option is by bus or taxi.

-By Train -- An inconvenient and slow (weekdays only) local train chugs away from Bangkok's Hua Lamphong station at 6:55am; the homebound train departs Pattaya at 2:20pm.
+By Train -- An inconvenient and slow local train chugs away from Bangkok's Hua Lamphong station at 6:55am; the homebound train departs Pattaya at 2:20pm.
 The 4-hour trip costs only 31B.
 Call Hua Lamphong in Bangkok (tel.
 02621-0701 or 1690) or the train station in Pattaya (tel.
 03842-9285).
 The Pattaya train station is east of the resort strip, off Sukhumvit Road, and songtaews (communal pickup trucks) connect with all destinations on the main beach for around 40B.
+The long-term goal is to connect Pattaya to Bangkok’s airports via an express train.

 The bus station in town is on North Pattaya Road (tel.
 03842-9877).
 From there, you can catch a shared ride on a songtaew to your hotel for about 40B, or a bit more for a taxi.